ytomofuji/Human_reads_in_metagenome/README.md

 <img src="Figure/likelihood_score.jpg" width=100%>
 </div>

 Likelihood scores for each metagenome shotgun sequencing data are calculated with the script `PIPELINE_2_likelihood_reidentification_test.sh`.
 The likelihood score reflects the likelihood that the observed human reads in the gut MSS data are derived from the target genotype data in `GENOME_FILE`.
-Following variables are required
+Following variables are required:
 `VCF_NAME`: Name of the vcf file added to the output filename
 `GENOME_FILE`: Vcf file for genotype dataset for which the likelihood score is calculated
 `REF_FASTA`: reference genome file (ex: hg37_1kg_decoy)